 Throughout and following the assessment, the practice advisor provides feedback outlining areas of practice where the pharmacy professional is doing well and meeting standards as well as areas where there is an opportunity for improvement.
 They offer support through coaching and conversation, pointing out opportunities to enhance practice, probing the thinking behind certain actions and decisions, and indicating where to access helpful resources.

 If the pharmacy professional does not meet the standards indicated on their first assessment, they are given the opportunity to spend time with a quality assurance (QA) coach.
-This coach is not a College staff member, but rather a peer pharmacist who can provide support specifically in areas where there is room for improvement.
+This coach is not a College staff member, but rather a peer who can provide support specifically in areas where there is room for improvement.
 This half-day interactive session is designed to enhance the professional’s practice and the care that is provided to patients.
-Following the session with the QA coach, the pharmacy professional will be reassessed by another practice advisor.
+Following the session with the QA coach, the pharmacy professional will be reassessed by a separate practice advisor.

 If there are still significant areas of practice that require improvement following this second assessment, a QA assessment will take place and the results will be sent to the QA Committee for consideration.
 The QA Committee may provide recommendations to help the professional meet standards by identifying appropriate remediation, always recognizing that patient safety is the first priority.